 While it’s probably true that most people will not want to read all the articles I’ve linked to in this article, there will be some who do.
 For those that do, some will look for ways to refute the findings, rather than digest the information in a meaningful way.
 Yet, there will be others who are open to exploring beyond the years of programming that lead them down the path toward unhealthiness.

 For those who want to take the path toward healthiness.
 Look no further than the miracle of the plant kingdom!
 The science is in.
 Plants are the way to go, because they decrease the chances of getting coronary heart disease, the leading cause of death.

 [Plant based diets produce] lower arachidonic, eicosapentaenoic, and docosahexaenoic acid levels and higher linoleate and antioxidant levels in platelet phospholipids; such a biochemical profile [is related to] decreased atherogenesis and thrombogenesis

-When viewing the origin of our species, our commonality with all extant apes on shared the branch of biology (phylogeny), that all clades upon the branch are physiologically adapted to be frugivore (ie: seeds, nuts, roots, shoots, leaves, and fruits), combined with the fact that large brains require a lot of glucose (primarily provided by fruits and starches) to function properly, as well as understanding the deleterious health consequences from deviating from a frugivorous diet (ie: decreased brain size/intelligence, cancers, diseases of major organs, etc.), the picture becomes very clear as to what human beings should be eating for optimal health.
+When viewing the origin of our species, our commonality with all extant apes on our shared branch of biology (phylogeny), that all clades upon the branch are physiologically adapted to be frugivore (ie: seeds, nuts, roots, shoots, leaves, and fruits), combined with the fact that large brains require a lot of glucose (primarily provided by fruits and starches) to function properly, as well as understanding the deleterious health consequences from deviating from a frugivorous diet (ie: decreased brain size/intelligence, cancers, diseases of major organs, etc.), the picture becomes very clear as to what human beings should be eating for optimal health.